While new concerns may be replacing the talent war, it is important that firms take action to keep their talent happy.

 Legal tech is the foundation

-In many ways, the battle for top talent has become as fierce as the battle for clients’ business.
-You need to create a culture that is attractive to millennials and zoomers in order to give your firm any chance of winning it.
+The battle for top talent has become as fierce as the battle for clients’ business.
+You need to create a culture that is attractive to millennials and zoomers in order to give your firm any chance of winning talent – and keeping talent around.

 Not only that, you’ll also gain all the business benefits that come with using technology that allows the firm to operate at maximum efficiency, productivity, and profitability.